mozilla/app-validator/README.md

 #### Acorn

 If you pass the `--acorn` command line flag, the validator will use Acorn instead of Spidermonkey to parse JavaScript.
-This requires Node and Acorn to be installed.
-You can install Acorn with the following:
+This requires [node.js](http://nodejs.org/) and Acorn to be installed.
+Once you've installed node.js in your system, you can install Acorn with the following:

 ```bash
 npm install acorn